 Carr Lake | Salinas

 Big Sur Land Trust owns 73 acres within the area known as Carr Lake in Salinas, California.
 The Carr Lake Basin is an approximately 480-acre seasonally dry lakebed in the heart of the city.
 For decades, the community has envisioned transforming Carr Lake into a "central park."
-With our acquisition of this land at Carr Lake, we've taken the initial step towards transforming this property into an asset for the community that will help address the lack of parks and open space.
-Big Sur Land Trust is especially excited to be working with residents, community groups and city leaders to co-create a multi-benefit central park that reflects the heart and soul of Salinas.
+Our acquisition of this 73-acre property at Carr Lake in 2017, was the initial step towards transforming a portion of Carr Lake into an asset for the community that will help address the lack of parks and open space.
+We are especially excited that since our first community engagement meeting in 2018, over 4,700 residents, members of community groups, and city leaders have advocated to co-create a multi-benefit central park that reflects the heart and soul of Salinas.

 In addition to addressing community needs for open space and parklands, the Land Trust's Carr Lake project provides multiple environmental benefits including ecological restoration, and water quality improvements.